 Tanvier Peart is a policy advocate, organizer, and strategist.
-A Buffalo-area transplant by way of Baltimore, she works to dismantle systems of oppression and violence that push communities to the margin.
+A Buffalo-area transplant by way of Baltimore and daughter of a retired police sergeant, she works to dismantle systems of oppression and violence that push communities to the margins.

-As the Just Recovery Coordinator at the Partnership for the Public Good, she helps lead the COVID initiative to implement policies across issue areas that contend with long-standing inequities magnified during the pandemic.
-Tanvier works alongside the directly impacted, community, and legislators to address the impact of our current crises—and their effects on divested and marginalized communities—identifying short- and long-term policies to counter structural inequalities throughout Buffalo and Erie County, and New York State.
+As the Director of Policy Advancement at the Partnership for the Public Good, she guides advocacy strategies to advance the community’s agenda and related policy goals.
+She is the lead communicator with community partners on policy issues and engages with elected officials to translate equitable policy ideals into legislative wins.
+Tanvier previously served as the Just Recovery Coordinator, helping lead the COVID initiative to implement policies across issue areas that contend with long-standing inequities magnified during the pandemic.
+She continues to work alongside the directly impacted, community, and legislators to address the impact of our current crises—and their effects on divested and marginalized communities—identifying short- and long-term policies to counter structural inequalities throughout Buffalo and Erie County, and New York State.

 Through her work, Tanvier is a member of the WNY Digital Inclusion and Equity Coalition, developing a community-centered roadmap to address the digital divide across Western New York.
 She also serves on the Social Justice and Food Access Work Group of the Western New York Regional Food Systems Initiative, a nine-county effort focused on healthy, equitable, and accessible food systems.